|

 8. A lot of you may be thinking “How do I know all this is true?
 Is there any evidence for the existence of rūpa/arūpa lokā, apāyā (hell), or spontaneous birth?. ”

-9. It is easy to see that all immoral deeds start with mano saṅkhāra (bad thoughts) in mind.
+9. It is easy to see that all immoral deeds start with mano saṅkhāra (evil thoughts) in mind.
 Any of the vacī saṅkhāra (speech) or kāya saṅkhāra (bodily actions) are done with greed, hate, or not knowing the true nature of the world (ignorance).
 In particular, the basis for moral behavior comes from the correct worldview.
 Let us examine this below:

-▪The fact that there is no discernible beginning to conscious life (see “Saṁsāric Time Scale, Buddhist Cosmology, and the Big Bang Theory”) means all of us have been going through this rebirth process for an unimaginably long time.
+▪The fact that there is no discernible beginning to conscious life (see “Saṁsāric Time Scale, Buddhist Cosmology, and the Big Bang Theory”) means that all of us have been undergoing this rebirth process for an unimaginably long time.
 Thus we have been born in most of the 31 realms of existence.
 Not only that, we have been born innumerable times in EACH of those realms (except those reserved for the Anāgāmīs).

-▪The above fact means each sentient being had been related to any other sentient being at some point in this long saṁsāra (or saŋsāra, rebirth process).
+▪The above fact means each sentient being has been related to any other sentient being at some point in this long saṁsāra (or saŋsāra, rebirth process).
 The Buddha said, “it is difficult to find ANY sentient being that was not your father, mother, or a sibling at some point in this long saṁsāra.”
-Infinity is a hard concept to grasp; see “Infinity – How Big Is It?.”
+Infinity is a complex concept to grasp; see “Infinity – How Big Is It?.”

 ▪Therefore, humans and ALL sentient beings are connected/related.
 This is why it is wrong to kill any living being, steal from anyone, verbally abuse anyone, etc. Those are the foundations of morality.
 This is WHY it is not good to do any of the ten immoral acts.